History Club Service and Leadership Award

 Drawing from a myriad of interviews, podcasts, and diverse sources, Em intricately reconstructs the often-overlooked narrative of female artists within the Disney Studio.
 Her project explores women artists’ fight for recognition amid prejudices and employment practices, while tracing the changing roles of female animators from the 1920s to the 1990s.
 Em skillfully intertwines this story with broader 20th-century workplace challenges for women, showcasing how macro-level events resonated within a single workplace, offering a poignant reflection on societal shifts and individual careers.

-Lenore F. McGrane Prize for the Outstanding Achievement in History
+Lenore F. McGrane Prize for Outstanding Achievement in History

 Joey Dietz, Nominated by Chris Philips